-Despite the weird name, the build is specifically made for beginners that are unaware of the ins and outs of playing Assassin.
-While that premise is rather simple, the build is actually designed quite carefully to match or exceed the current potential cap of a regular Assassin.
+Despite the weird name, the build is specifically made for beginners unaware of the ins and outs of playing Assassin.
+While that premise is rather simple, the build is designed quite carefully to match or exceed the current potential cap of a regular Assassin.

 The Cheeseburger Assassin build focuses on bumping the attack damage to extremes.
 Since you would only need a single shot to kill the enemy.
 Therefore, it is quite easy to abuse it according to the enemy’s detection range.

 Simply hit it and move out so the aggro can reset.
-Similarly, sorcery spells can also be used if you invest some points into INT.
-Needless to say, your strength stat should be able to carry you around for the greater portion of the game.
+Similarly, sorcery spells can be used if you invest some points into INT.
+Your strength stat should be able to carry you around for the greater portion of the game.

 As it might be evident, investing wholeheartedly in strength (and intelligence at times) can make your character extremely squishy.
-To prevent yourself from being this susceptible to death, one needs to invest a small chunk in vitality.
+You must invest a small chunk in vitality to prevent being this susceptible to death.

-Alternatively, you can also don a lot of armor to gain resistance against multiple attacks.
-However, it will make your movements slower, thereby letting your attack motion be dodgeable.
+Alternatively, you can don a lot of armor to gain resistance against multiple attacks.
+However, it will slow your movements, making your attack motion dodgeable.

-Needless to say, no matter how strong an attack it, it will be all for naught if it doesn’t hit the intended target.
-Therefore, carefully plan ahead until and unless you achieve a good balance between Strength and Intelligence.
+No matter how strong an attack is, it will be all for naught if it doesn’t hit the intended target.
+Therefore, carefully plan until and unless you achieve a good balance between Strength and Intelligence.

 Equipment and Armor